Vegegelicism

 It is true that there are studies that supposedly show low-protein diets help with all kinds of health problems, however, a problem with nearly all of them is that they don't control for allergies.

-5. Don't claim that methionine is the real enemy of the heart health.
+5. Don't claim that the ratio of methionine to lysine in the protein intake is the real enemy of the heart health.

-It's true that methionine raises your cholesterol levels.
-However, people who say that don't seem to understand the scale we are talking about.
+Or, if you are going to do that, be prepared to answer the question of how exactly methionine increases your risk of heart attacks.
+Cholesterol is not an explanation.
+While it's technically true that methionine raises your cholesterol levels, people who say that don't seem to understand the scale we are talking about.
 The food that's highest in methionine is sesame seeds.
 Do you realize how much sesame seeds you would have to eat to raise your cholesterol levels by 5%?
 The answer, if the studies on rodents are anything to judge by, is around 300 grams per day.
 Hardly anybody eats that much methionine.
-For comparison, a diet rich in saturated fat can easily increase your cholesterol levels by 30%.
+For comparison, a diet high in saturated fat can easily increase your cholesterol levels by 30%.
+And the evidence of lysine lowering your cholesterol levels at all appears to be thin at best.

 6. Don't claim that following some weird diet is better for managing type-2-diabetes than insulin is.